 - It is network friendly.

 - The flexibility of Linux is high.
-There is no need to install a complete Linux suit you are allowed to install only required components.
+There is no need to install a complete Linux suite; you are allowed to install only the required components.

 - Linux is compatible with a large number of file formats.

 - It is fast and easy to install from the web.
-It can also install in any hardware even in your old computer system.
+It can also install it on any hardware even on your old computer system.

 - It performs all tasks properly even if it has limited space on the hard disk.